 - Select on Inbound Icon on left

-- When you select you can see all the Inbound rules which is already created.
+- When you select, you can see all the Inbound rules which are already created.

 - Select New Rule

-Creating Inbound or Outbound rule is easy but we should be careful about it.
-There are 5 steps inside it
+Creating an Inbound or Outbound rule is easy, but we should be careful about it.
+There are five steps inside it

-- Program: Select if you chose program.
+- Program: Select if you chose the program.
 You can select any exe you want to apply the rule on.

-- Action: Next is what you want to do exactly when this happens.
-You want to allow it, Allow only when it is secured etc.
+- Action: Next is what you want to do precisely when this happens.
+You want to allow it, Allow only when it is secured, etc.

 On Connection Security rules :

-Connection security rules makes sure the connection are authenticated based on some criteria like domain or though gateway.
-This is very advanced type of rules which we generally don’t use.
-However you get more control because authentication places major role here.
-The authentication supports Kerberos V5, Certificates or Windows.
+Connection security rules make sure the connection is authenticated based on some criteria like domain or though gateway.
+It is a very advanced type of rule which we generally don’t use.
+However, you get more control because authentication places significant roles here.
+The authentication supports Kerberos V5, Certificates, or Windows.